Periodontal Maintenance Therapy to Restore Your Gum Health

 Periodontal disease often referred to as gum disease, is the development of harmful toxins below the gum line.
 Gum disease begins with plaque and tartar that turns into a calculus buildup above and below the gum line.
 Most importantly, periodontal disease can lead to the destruction of your jaw bone and tooth loss.

 Poor oral hygiene is not the only contributing factor to gum disease.
-Some medical conditions that trigger host antibacterial defense mechanisms, such as HIV and diabetes, will likely promote periodontal disease.
+Some medical conditions that trigger host antibacterial defense mechanisms, such as HIV and diabetes, will likely promote periodontal disease and inflammation in the gums.

 Periodontitis, Advanced Gum Disease